 Many of these measures are implemented to safeguard a business’s finances, by increasing the value of its patent portfolio and avoiding costly litigation against competitors or suppliers.
 Furthermore, proper IP protection combined with effective asset management can enable companies to expand their customer base and boost revenues over time.

 Another essential aspect of a company’s IP strategy is the appropriate allocation of budget across different stages of its business cycle.
 A startup that goes from startup to an IPO needs different funding than one in its early stages of operations.

 Companies in their later stages of development should also think about monetizing their patent portfolios.
 Some strategies include divesting non-core technology or using patents for licensing initiatives.
 While these tactics may help shift the perception that IP Departments are simply cost centers, generating cash from these sources requires extensive legal and strategic planning.

 In-house attorneys must communicate the importance of having a strategic vision for their company’s IP.
-This should be grounded in an extensive understanding of the business, customers and industry as well as how to maximize the company’s unique intellectual property assets.
-Furthermore, this vision should be supported by data to give context for any potential decisions or negotiations that might take place.
+This should be grounded in an extensive understanding of the business, customers, and industry as well as how to maximize the company’s unique intellectual property assets.
+Furthermore, this vision should be supported by data to give context to any potential decisions or negotiations that might take place.

-Corporations who take advantage of patents and the numerous opportunities they provide can generate substantial revenue and profitability through licensing.
+Corporations that take advantage of patents and the numerous opportunities they provide can generate substantial revenue and profitability through licensing.
 This is possible by developing an extensive and comprehensive patent portfolio.